How To Protect A Mattress From Bed Bugs

 Bed bugs tend to come out at night in search of their next feed, and always hide in groups.
 This makes it difficult to spot them in broad daylight.
 To spot them on a mattress, look out for signs that they've been there previously.
 Here are some things to check for on your mattress:

 - Reddish stains or the appearance of rust on bed sheets can be a sign of a crushed bed bug

 - Tiny dark stains or the appearance of rust on bed sheets can be a sign of a crushed bed bug

 - Eggs or eggshells that are 1 mm in size.
 These can be particularly hard to spot but are usually found in clusters

-One of the best ways to protect a mattress from bed bugs is by using an encasement mattress protector.
-These can be labelled as bed bug proof, but the primary word to look out for when shopping is encasement.
-This style of mattress protector completely covers the mattress, leaving no entry point for the pesky insects.
-Another great tip for bed bug prevention is to regularly hoover any areas they might like to hide.
-While bed bugs aren't attracted to dirt, catching them at the first signs of nesting will stop them from spreading.
-This is why hoovering any hiding hot spots regularly is advised.
+4. Use an encasement mattress protector.
+These can be labelled as bed bug proof, but the primary word to look out for when shopping is ‘encasement’.
+This style of mattress protector completely covers the mattress, leaving no entry point for pesky insects.
+Plus, if you do have bed bugs, an encasement will trap the bed bugs and they will die of starvation.

 How often should you replace a mattress?

 As advised by the National Bed Federation, you should aim to replace your mattress between seven and ten years.
-This can vary depending on your style of mattress, how you take care of it and how much it's used.
+This can vary depending on your style of mattress, how you take care of it and how much you use it.
 However, this is a guideline and you should aim to replace with any signs of wear and tear.
-If the mattress is sagging or doesn't seem to give the same support that it used to, it's probably time to replace.
-We have a large range of mattresses available for next day delivery.